High Priests of America

 He got to enjoy the calm for a few more months, until one day, it was finally shattered.

-Just like every week, Blaze was conducting his thorough inspection of the great temple of the rain gods.
+Just like every week, Blaze was carrying out his thorough inspection of the great temple of the rain gods.
 He was almost done with his favorite half, when having just incensed the statue of Tlaloc, he felt something was out of place.
 Unable to pinpoint it, he stepped back, then closer again.
 It was not visual, like he first thought.
 It was spiritual.
 It took him a moment to understand where it was coming from.
-As he touched the vessel in which three human hearts were slowly smoking to the glory of Tlaloc, he felt it with full might.
-The same darkness that travelled through the jungles.
-It was here now.
-Somehow he had missed its arrival.
-He turned the bowl with hearts around, and then he saw them.
-The scratches were just barely visible, impossible to notice for someone who wasn’t looking for them, but they could not be hidden from his eyes.
-The script was unfamiliar to Blaze, but he felt what its purpose was.
-Mostly because it was so similar to what he did as well.
-Through the inscription, the sacrifice was redirected, carefully so, and a small part of the power that would normally be transferred to Tlaloc, was streamed elsewhere, somewhere into darkness.
+As he touched the vessel in which three human hearts were slowly smoking to the glory of Tlaloc, he felt it clear as day.
+The same darkness that traveled through the jungles.

 Blaze put the bowl back, then retraced his steps, but everything else in the temple of Tlaloc seemed in perfect order.